 Alerting lets you take action based on changes in your data.
 It is designed around the principle that, if you can query something in Elasticsearch, you can alert on it.
 Simply define a query, condition, schedule, and the actions to take, and Alerting will do the rest.

-In Elasticsearch 5.0, Watcher was renamed to Alerting.
+In Elasticsearch 5.x, Watcher was renamed to Alerting and became a part of X-Pack.
 If you’re using a version of Elasticsearch before 5.0, think Watcher every time you read about Alerting.

 To learn more about Alerting and how to use it, see Watcher - Alerting & Notification (version 5.0 and later) or Elasticsearch Watcher (all versions before 5.0).